-The Township of Mapleton (Township) is initiating a Master Plan Study for water and wastewater servicing within the Township, to ensure that drinking water and wastewater services meet the needs of the community now and into the future.
-The Master Plan will help the Township support healthy communities by identifying long-term strategies and initiatives to provide infrastructure for water and wastewater servicing needs to 2041 and beyond in a cost-effective and sustainable manner.
+The Township of Mapleton (Township) initiated a Water and Wastewater Master Servicing Study to ensure that drinking water and wastewater services meet the needs of the community now and into the future.
+The Master Servicing Plan will help the Township support healthy communities by identifying long-term strategies and initiatives to provide infrastructure for water and wastewater servicing needs to 2041 and beyond in a cost-effective and sustainable manner.

-This study is proceeding in accordance with the requirements of the Municipal Class EA process (October 2000, amended in 2007, 2011, and 2015), which is an approved process under the Ontario Environmental Assessment Act.
-This Master Plan will fulfill the requirements for select Schedule B projects and become the basis for any future Schedule C projects identified through the Master Plan.
+This study has been prepared in accordance with the requirements of the Municipal Class EA Planning Process (2015), which is an approved process under the Ontario Environmental Assessment Act.
+This Master Plan will fulfill the requirements for selected Schedule B projects and provide the basis for any future Schedule C projects identified through the Master Plan.
+Subject to comments received as a result of this Notice, and the receipt of necessary approvals, the Township of Mapleton intends to proceed with the design and construction of the identified Schedule A, Schedule A+, and Schedule B projects as outlined in the Implementation plan.